 This management discussion and analysis of financial results uses the terms 'measured resources', 'indicated resources' and 'inferred resources'.
 The Company advises investors that although these terms are recognized and required by Canadian regulations (under NI 43-101 Standards of Disclosure for Mineral Projects), the U.S. Securities and Exchange Commission does not recognize them.
 Investors are cautioned not to assume that any part or all of the mineral deposits in these categories will ever be converted into reserves.
 In addition, 'inferred resources' have a great amount of uncertainty as to their existence and economic and legal feasibility.
-It cannot be assumed that all or any part of an inferred mineral resources may not form the basis of feasibility or pre-feasibility studies, or economic studies except for Preliminary Assessments as defined under NI 43-101.
+It cannot be assumed that all or any part of an inferred mineral resource will ever be upgraded to a higher category.
+Under Canadian rules, estimates of inferred mineral resources may not form the basis of feasibility or pre-feasibility studies, or economic studies except for Preliminary Assessments as defined under NI 43-101.
 Investors are cautioned not to assume that part or all of an inferred resource exists or is economically or legally mineable.
 Mineral resources that are not classified as mineral reserves do not have demonstrated economic viability.